ruslanmv/Neuro-symbolic-interaction/README.md

 ### Summary
 This repository provides a neuro-symbolic interaction model using IBM Watson and Gradio for user interaction.
 Follow the steps above to set up and run the application successfully.
+# License
+The files in this repository are licensed under the [Apache License 2.0](LICENSE).

+# Copyright
+© Copyright IBM Corporation 2024.